-The foregoing and the attached tables describe the current benefits provided by the projects listed as mainstays to the water system for Metropolitan's service area.
-Benefits are provided to member agencies, their retail subagencies, water users and property owners.
+The foregoing and the attached tables describe the current costs of Metropolitan's system and benefits provided by the projects listed as mainstays to the water system for Metropolitan's service area.
+Benefits are provided to member agencies, their retail sub-agencies, water users and property owners.
 The projects represented by this report provide both local benefits as well as benefits throughout the entire service area.
-It is recommended, for calendar year 2019, that the Metropolitan Board of Directors adopt the RTS Charge as set forth in Table 4 with an option for local agencies to request that a Standby Charge be collected for fiscal year 2018/19 from lands within Metropolitan's service area as a credit against such member agency's RTS Charge, up to the Standby Charge amounts collected by Metropolitan within the applicable member agency for fiscal year 1996/97.
+It is recommended, for calendar year 2021, that the Metropolitan Board of Directors adopt the RTS Charge as set forth in Table 4 with an option for local agencies to request that a Standby Charge be collected for fiscal year 2020/21 from lands within Metropolitan's service area as a credit against such member agency's RTS Charge, up to the Standby Charge amounts collected by Metropolitan within the applicable member agency for fiscal year 1996/97.
 The maximum Standby Charge would not exceed \$15 per acre of land or per parcel of less than one acre.
-The benefits described in this Engineer's Report exceed the recommended Standby Charge by at least \$347 million.
-A preliminary listing of all parcels subject to the proposed 2018/19 Standby Charge and the amounts proposed to be continued for each is available in the office of the Chief Financial Officer.
+The benefits described in this Engineer's Report exceed the recommended Standby Charge by at least \$240 million.
+The recommended Standby Charge exceeds the costs of the system described in this Engineer's Report by at least \$240 million.
+A preliminary listing of all parcels subject to the proposed 2020/21 Standby Charge and the amounts proposed to be continued for each is available in the office of the Chief Financial Officer.
 A final listing is available upon receipt of final information from each county.